Sheriff: 1 dead, 13 injured in shooting at vigil in Texas

-BAYTOWN, Texas (AP) — One person was killed and at least 13 others were injured Sunday evening in a drive-by shooting during a candlelight vigil near Houston, a sheriff said.
+BAYTOWN, Texas (AP) — One person was killed and at least 13 others were injured in a drive-by shooting during a candlelight vigil near Houston, a sheriff said.

 “Right as they were releasing the balloons up into the air was when the vehicle came,” he said.
 “Almost at that exact time is when they opened fire into a crowd.”